israelopeters/rti-reviews-backend/README.md

 spring.profiles.active=h2
 ```

-3. Clear the username and password from the application-dev.properties file.
+3. Clear the username and password from the application-h2.properties file.

 ```
 spring.datasource.username=